danielharrell/open-eyes-lect-2017-18/Open.md

 could not be open, after all, like our eyelids, or like a lidless jar, just letting the world in.
-For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact, and in that respect informed every way of being truly open, not merely open.
+For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact, just like every other way of being truly open.
+(Perhaps make contrast here: on the other hand, the world gets in completely.)
 But if truly open eyes stay intact, then how does the world get in?
 It could not be the way the world gets into a pickle jar, to spoil what's inside.
 For the world gets into our eyes, we might